WesleyAldridge/HW1_MachineLearning/README.md

-# Homework assignment 1 for Machine Learning
+# Homework Assignment 1 for Machine Learning
 # Spring 2019, CAP5610

 This homework includes:
-Python programming
+- Python programming
-numpy
+- numpy
-matplotlib
+- matplotlib
-Keras
+- Keras
-gradients
+- gradients
-partial derivatives
+- partial derivatives
-git
+- git
-GitHub
+- GitHub
-Google's colaboratory
+- Google's colaboratory

 "For this homework, you will create neural networks with an input layer and an output layer without any hidden layers.
 The connections are dense: each input neuron is connected to each output neuron.